 What are weak bases?

-How bases are different from alkalis?
+How are bases different from alkalis?

 Bases that dissolve in water are alkalis.
-It is important to note that all alkalies are base but the reverse is not true.
+It is important to note that all alkalies are base, but the reverse is not true.

 Bases that neutralize acids are metal hydroxides and metal oxides.
-Alkalis are also metal oxide but they can dissolve in water, releasing hydroxide ions.

-For example, Copper oxide and Zinc hydroxide are base while ammonia and magnesium hydroxide are alkali.
+Alkalis are also metal oxides, but they can dissolve in water, releasing hydroxide ions.
+For example, Copper oxide and Zinc hydroxide are bases, while ammonia and magnesium hydroxide are alkalis.

 Although alkalis are usually soluble in water, some exceptions do exist.
 Barium carbonate, for instance, is only soluble when it reacts with an acidic aqueous solution.